 Do PBJs make you cringe?

 Are you worried about what your co-workers will think?

 Have you thought of the obstacle or concern that is preventing you from bringing your lunch or “forcing” you to eat out?
 Is it a bigger deal than your goal?
 Unless your boss subsidizes all of your lunches out, I’m pretty certain that bringing your lunch will bring you closer to achieving your goal than the alternative.
 And hey, if it turns out to be terrible, you can go back to buying lunch after you reach your goal.

-One of the best parts of having my kids home for Christmas break is that I didn’t have to get up early and pack their lunches (and everything else involved in getting them out the door bright and early).
-When I’m on top of my game, I have lunches packed for my husband and two school-aged kids the night before.
+When I was on top of my game, I’d have lunches packed for Mike and three school-aged kids the night before.
 Unfortunately I’m not always that organized.
 I still send lunches with them every day (I can’t stomach paying $2.75 for a school lunch), it just means mornings are rushed if I don’t plan ahead.

-Just like cooking at home, planning ahead is the key to success in packing lunches.
+Just like we talked about with cooking at home on Day 5, planning ahead is the key to success in packing lunches.
 When you’re in a hurry to rush out the door in the morning is not the time to plan.
 Here are some tips to help with planning lunches:

 - Make a list of possible lunch foods and incorporate them into your grocery list.

 - Have fresh fruit on hand like bananas, apples, grapes, and oranges (or Cuties).
 They’re so easy to toss into a lunch and are good for you too!